betterscientificsoftware/bssw.io/Events/ATPESC2021.md

 # Argonne Training Program on Extreme-Scale Computing (ATPESC 2021)

-- Dates: August 1 - 13, 2021
+- Dates: August 1, 2021 - August 13, 2021
 - Location: Chicago Area, Illinois, USA
 - Event Website: https://extremecomputingtraining.anl.gov/
+- Organizers: ATPESC Team

 <!-- begin deck text -->
-Doctoral students, postdocs, and computational scientists are encouraged to apply to this intensive two-week course.
-The call for applications is open through March 1, 2021.
+The Argonne Training Program on Extreme-Scale Computing (ATPESC) is an intenstive, two-week training opportunity for approximately 70 participants.
+This workshop focuses on programming methodologies that are effective across a variety of supercomputers and that are expected to be applicable to exascale systems.
 <!-- end deck text -->

 Event Information | Details
 :--- | :---
-Event Name | [Argonne Training Program on Extreme-Scale Computing (ATPESC 2021)](https://extremecomputingtraining.anl.gov/) Event Date | August 1 - 13, 2021
+Event Name | [Argonne Training Program on Extreme-Scale Computing (ATPESC 2021)](https://extremecomputingtraining.anl.gov/) Event Date | August 1, 2021 - August 13, 2021
 Website | https://extremecomputingtraining.anl.gov/
 Submission Deadline | March 1, 2021.
 Please see event website for exact deadline, extensions and future updates.
 Registration and Other Information | https://extremecomputingtraining.anl.gov/application/